VlachosGroup/lcnn/README.md

 -  os# is the name of the possible occupation state (interpretted as string).
 All site types share the same set of possible occupancy state.
 -  site1a, site1b, site1c are the scaled coordinates of site 1.
 -  site type can be either S1, S2, ... or A1, A2,... indicating spectator site and its index, and active site and its index respectively.

+Active sites are the sites where the occupancy states can change.
+We adopted spectator site as well, state of which does not change, in order to impose constraint on symmetry.
 Example:
 ```
 #Primitive Cell